 - Regional lymph node status is a strong predictor of long-term prognosis.
 Sentinel lymph node biopsy (rather than full nodal clearance) is now accepted as the standard of care for axillary staging in early breast cancer, unless axillary node involvement is suspected clinically or on ultrasound.

 - Whole breast radiotherapy is recommended after conservative surgery.
-It reduces the risk of local recurrence by 66% and an additional boost gives a further 50% risk reduction.
-Radiotherapy also has a beneficial effect on survival.
+It reduces the risk of local recurrence and also has a beneficial effect on survival.

 - Adjuvant hormonal therapy is only required if the tumours are positive for hormonal receptors.
-The most common form is tamoxifen, given for five years; however, newer selective oestrogen receptor modulators (SERMs) or aromatase inhibitor hormone antagonists, like anastrozole, are now used.
+The most common form is tamoxifen; newer selective oestrogen receptor modulators (SERMs) or aromatase inhibitor hormone antagonists, like anastrozole, are also now used.
 Tamoxifen has a pro-oestrogenic effect on the uterus and so increases the risk of carcinoma of endometrium.
 Newer agents are more specific but much more expensive.

 - Adjuvant chemotherapy is recommended for patients with endocrine unresponsive tumours and for patients with HER2 over-expressing tumours.